santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 >
 > **Answer:**
 >
-> Upon navigating to the webpage and seeing tan input, I suspected a possible command injection vulnerability.
->
-> Before attempting to exploit the vulnerability, I set up a netcat listener on my local machine using:
+> Upon navigating to the webpage and seeing user input, I suspected a possible command injection vulnerability.
+Before attempting to exploit the vulnerability, I set up a **netcat listener** on my local machine using:
 >
 > ```
 > nc -lvp 1234